UCB-w261/w261-environment/setup-aws-hadoop-env/README.md

 ![Tags](https://github.com/UCB-w261/w261-environment/blob/master/setup-aws-hadoop-env/step_09.png)

 11. Create a new Security Group.
 Make sure you only activate port 22 `SSH` and Source is `0.0.0.0/0`.
+Highly recommended, if you have a fixed IP address where you will be working your HWs, to replace `0.0.0.0/0` with your `<IPv4-address>/32`.
+This way only someone in that IP address can ssh into your VM.
 Click *Next*.

 ![Security Group](https://github.com/UCB-w261/w261-environment/blob/master/setup-aws-hadoop-env/step_11.png)